mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 We were awarded a two year grant from CZI to improve SymPy_.
 There were three themes associated with each of the three co-principal investigators:

-- Improve SymPy's Documentation (Meuer)
+- Improve SymPy's Documentation (Aaron Meuer, Quantsight)
-- Improve SymPy's Performance (Benjamin)
+- Improve SymPy's Performance (Oscar Benjamin, University of Bristol)
-- Improve SymPy's Code Generation for Biomechanical Modeling (Moore)
+- Improve SymPy's Code Generation for Biomechanical Modeling (Jason K. Moore, Delft University of Technology)

-We were in charge of the last one.
+We were in charge of the last one and hired Dr. Sam Brockie to work on the project as a postdoctoral researcher.
+Jan Heinen and Timo Stienstra worked on the project through their TU Delft MSc projects under the supervision of Sam and Jason.

 Our overarching goal is to use SymPy to generate symbolic dynamical models of biomechanical systems, i.e. multibody systems actuated by muscles.
 This